craftingcity/The-Known-World/Game Notes/Prenotes/'24/Prenotes May 28 24.md

 ### Intro

 When last we left our heroes, they had continued their work.
-As they travelled to and froe, they began to come under an understanding of the politics of this area they now work within.
+As they travelled to and fro, they began to come under an understanding of the politics of this area they now work within.
 On the night of the 8th, two letters were discovered - one each by Thomas and Eve.

 As we return to the party, little time has passed.
 It is the morning of the 9th, and you must return to work.
-You know this is not right.
+You know in your heart of hearts that this is not right for you.
 You know you could do more.
-You know that you need to eat, and food costs coin.
+Alas, you know that you need to eat, and food costs coin.
 Back to work.

 You have returned to the Web Spun Depot, where Edgars awaits your assistance in loading your trip's packages.